julianjupiter/julianjupiter.github.io/_posts/2020-09-13-restful-web-service-api-with-spring-boot-and-spring-mvc.markdown

 }
 ```

 Notice that we do not define the path here.
 This is because, on class level, we already did so, `@RequestMapping("/products")`.
-This is the root of all product services.
+This is the root URI of all product services.

 The same also for creating a product resource: